 You have to get where you’re going, right?

 Often this means driving your own car, potentially a considerable number of miles, which can be quite a bit of gas.
 Then you have to eat along the way, and there might even be hotels to consider.
 For example, if you move cross-country, you’ll have to stop along the way to sleep.
-Think about how easily and fast these ‘small’ expenses can add up.
+Think about how easy and fast these ‘small’ expenses can add up.

 You want to leave your home as clean as you found it, or you might want to make your new home even cleaner than it is before you move in.
 For either or both of these reasons, a cleaning service may be highly useful, just remember to put it into your budget.